oxyg3nium/oxyg3nium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/setting/AlephiumConfig.md

    **Answer**: The `Oxyg3niumConfig` object and its related case classes are used to define and load the configuration settings for the Oxyg3nium project.
 These settings include broker, consensus, mining, network, discovery, mempool, wallet, node, and genesis configurations.

 2. **Question**: How does the `load` method work in the `Oxyg3niumConfig` object?
    **Answer**: The `load` method in the `Oxyg3niumConfig` object is used to load the configuration settings from a given `Config` object and an optional `configPath`.
-It first extracts the configuration settings using the `alephiumValueReader` and then performs a sanity check on the loaded configuration before returning it.
+It first extracts the configuration settings using the `oxyg3niumValueReader` and then performs a sanity check on the loaded configuration before returning it.

 3. **Question**: What is the purpose of the `sanityCheck` method in the `Oxyg3niumConfig` object?
    **Answer**: The `sanityCheck` method is used to validate the loaded configuration settings, specifically checking if the `networkId` is set to `Oxyg3niumMainNet` and if the `lemanHardForkTimestamp` has the correct value.
 If the check fails, an `IllegalArgumentException` is thrown.